brishi19791/Document-Retrieval/README.md

 - This index.out will have all the root words in it and serve as input for BM25 algorithm.

-This project is created a spring project and should be run on application server.
+This project is created as a Spring project and should be run on application server.